codecrafters-io/build-your-own-kafka/stage_descriptions/produce-06_mf2.md

 ```

 It'll then connect to your server on port 9092 and send a `Produce` (v11) request targeting multiple partitions of the same topic.
+The request will contain multiple RecordBatches, one for each partition.
+Each RecordBatch will contain a single record.

 The tester will validate that: